interplaynetary/free-association/resources/svo/grammar.md

-Of course.
-Integrating our discussion, here is the completely refined text.
-The key changes are in **Operation B**, which has been redefined as "Reification" (a precondition, not the core of alienation), and the clarification that **Operation C: Alienating Governance** is the true core of the social relation of alienation.
-This refines the model's precision and theoretical grounding.

-***

 ### **Formal Grammar of the SVO Lens**

 This grammar defines the rules for analyzing economic and social relations through the fragmentation or unification of the Subject-Verb-Object (SVO) triad.
 Alienation is defined as a social relation where one subject's externalized capacity or product is governed by another, severing the creator from control and meaning.